-- work collaboratively with others to enhance participation, enjoyment and performance in physical activity and sport. - display management and planning skills to achieve personal and group goals in physical activity and sport. - perform movement skills with increasing proficiency. - develop skills through Project Based Learning activities; including the Individual Fitness Challenge and creating an engaging community event for junior students.
+- Work collaboratively with others to enhance participation, enjoyment and performance in physical activity and sport. - Display management and planning skills to achieve personal and group goals in physical activity and sport. - Develop skills through Project Based Learning activities; including the Individual Fitness Challenge and creating an engaging event for junior students.